 The online whiteboard allows you to copy/paste test questions onto your online whiteboard text box so you’ll be able to see the questions while you’re working.
 You can draw different lines and shapes as needed, zoom in and out, and use different whiteboard areas for your work.

 Your online whiteboard allows you to clear or erase to start on new things, and you can access your work all through your test-taking session.
 You also can move or resize the whiteboard around the computer screen.
+For more information about Online Proctored (OP) GED testing, check out this post.

 During your testing session, you may open or close the online whiteboard as often as you want to, and all your entered work stays available, also when you close the whiteboard.
 When you reopen it, you can start right from where you left it.